thehackerboi69github/thehackerboi69github/README.md

 ### Hi there 👋

-#### I'm Hackerboi 69, I code Discord bots with NodeJS and I'm building some other JavaScript projects!
+#### I'm Hackerboi 69, I'm a developer, I mainly code Discord bots in TypeScript.

 ## You can find me at
 ### Discord